-ESRS E1 AR 40 clarifies the definition in Annex #2 that the undertaking shall include 100% of the GHG emissions of the entities it operationally controls.
-It provides an example of where an undertaking has a contractually defined part-time operational control, it shall consolidate 100% the GHG emitted during the time of its operational control.

-This means that the GHG emissions reported will reflect the terms and conditions of the relevant agreements.
-For example, anwhen the reporting undertaking (A) with a joint venture under joint control with a third party (C), with A asis the operator of the activities induring a certain phase of the production process and Cits partner is the operator in another phase of that process.
-A, the reporting undertaking would report in its scope 1 and 2 the GHG emissions that pertain to the phase that it operationally controls.
+- 49. ESRS E1 AR 40 clarifies the definition in Annex 2 whereby the undertaking shall include 100% of the GHG emissions of the entities it operationally controls in its disclosures.
+It provides an example whereby, when an undertaking has a contractually defined part - time operational control, it shall consolidate 100% the GHG emissions emitted during the time of its operational control. - 50.
+This means that the reported GHG emissions will reflect the terms and conditions of the relevant agreements.
+For example, when the reporting undertaking is the operator of the activities during a certain phase of the production process and its partner is the operator in another phase, the reporting undertaking would report in its scope 1 and 2 the GHG emissions that pertain to the phase that it operationally controls. - 51.
+ESRS E1 (paragraph 50 (b)) requires disclosing the Scope 1 and 2 emissions of undertakings